ankitects/anki-manual/src/templates/fields.md

 Type answer boxes will not appear in the ["preview" dialog](intro.md) in the browser.
 When you review or look at the preview in the card types window, they will display.

+Type answer boxes will not be displayed, when you review your cards on [ankiweb.net](../syncing.md).